varunshenoy/super-json-mode/README.md

 - [ ] **Dependency graph support**: Super JSON Mode has a very obvious failure case: when a key has a dependency on another key.
 Consider a JSON blob with two keys, `thought` and `response`.
 This sort of desired output is common for chain-of-thought with large language models, and it's very clear that the `response` is dependent on the `thought`.
 We should be able to pass in a graph of dependencies and batch prompts in a way that parent outputs are completed and passed onto child schema items.

-- [ ] **Llama.cpp support**: Super JSON Mode works best in local situations where batch size is generally 1.
-You can exploit batchingto reduce latency, similar to speculative decoding.
+- [ ] **Local Model Support**: Super JSON Mode works best in local situations where batch size is generally 1.
+You can exploit batching to reduce latency, similar to speculative decoding.
 Llama.cpp is the premier framework for local models + cpu inference.
+I'd love to implement this using Ollama if possible.

 - [ ] **TRT-LLM support**: vLLM is great and easy to use, but ideally we integrate with a much more performant framework like TRT-LLM.